Hardingendaniel/ie500417_group_07/data/markdown/adaboost_regression_explanation.md

 # AdaBoost Regression

-**AdaBoost (Adaptive Boosting) Regression** is an ensemble learning technique that combines multiple weak learners to form a strong predictive model.
+**AdaBoost (Adaptive Boosting) Regression**
+Adaptive Boosting (AdaBoost) Regression is an ensemble learning technique that combines multiple weak learners to create a strong predictive model.
+By focusing sequentially on the errors of previous models, AdaBoost enhances overall forecasting accuracy.

 ## **Why AdaBoost Regression?**
 - **Boosting Capability:** Enhances model performance by sequentially focusing on errors from previous iterations.